pulibrary/marc_pd_tool/docs/MATCHING_ALGORITHM.md

 - Detection of algorithm improvements vs regressions
 - Statistical analysis of score distributions
 - Separate test suite that doesn't run with regular tests
+- Validation of all seven phases of matching improvements

 ## Output Interpretation